vmisiko/vue-3-payment-library/README.md

  6. resolve-payment-checkout - For resolving payments
  7. withdraw-checkout - for Checkout of withdrawal
  8. manage-withrawal-options - for managing withdrawal checkouts.
+ 8. choose-withdraw-option - for choosing withrawal options then returns back to bu
  ```

 ![Checkouts sample Checkout](docs/images/checkouts.svg)